 Keywords: analysis, concept, definition, development, exploration, requirements, systems engineering

 Concept development takes place early in the systems engineering life cycle.
-The success of the subsequent development of a system or capability can be critically dependent on the soundness of the foundation that is laid during the concept development stage.
-In their definitions of concept development, Kossiakoff and Sweet highlight phases of needs analysis (valid need and practical approach), concept exploration (performance to meet the need, feasible cost-effective approach), and concept definition (key characteristics that balance capability, operational life, and cost).
+The success of the subsequent development of a system or capability can critically depend on the soundness of the foundation that is laid during the concept development stage.
+In their definitions of concept development, Kossiakoff et al. describe concept development as consisting of needs analysis (valid need and practical approach), concept exploration (performance to meet the need, feasible cost-effective approach), and concept definition (key characteristics that balance capability, operational life, and cost).

-In this guide, concept development is described as four activities that identify and characterize user needs:
+The articles in this topic area describe concept development in terms of four activities that identify and characterize user needs:

-- Operational Needs Assessment—The application of operational experience to identify and characterize gaps in existing capabilities that are significant impediments to achieving the mission area objectives.
+- Operational Needs Assessment—The application of operational experience to identify and characterize gaps in existing capabilities that significantly impede achieving the mission area objectives.

-- Concept of Operations—A description of a proposed system characteristics in terms of the needs it will fulfill from a user's perspective.
+- Concept of Operations—A description of a proposed system characteristic in terms of the needs it will fulfill, from a user's perspective.

 - High-Level Conceptual Definition—A clear description or model of the characteristics or attributes needed to address a specific set of requirements or capabilities.

-MITRE systems engineers (SEs) should understand that, like the environment, operational needs and requirements cannot be viewed as static.
-User needs change, their priorities change, and the technology to enable them change.
-This means that requirements cannot be viewed as cast-in-stone with subsequent system engineering aligned to an inflexible baseline.
-Trade-off analyses may be required more or less continuously to ensure effective capabilities are delivered to meet user's immediate and evolving needs.
+MITRE SEs should understand that, like the environment, operational needs and requirements cannot be viewed as static.
+User needs change, their priorities change, and the technology to enable them changes.
+This means that requirements cannot be viewed as cast in concrete with subsequent systems engineering aligned to an inflexible baseline.
+Tradeoff analyses may be required more or less continuously to ensure that effective capabilities are delivered to meet users' immediate and evolving needs.

 Many processes, methods, and tools are available for conducting concept development.
 Of critical importance are the initial questions that must be answered early to get the requirements elicitation done right.
-These questions apply whether developing a product (system, capability, or service) or an operational structure to employ the product.
-MITRE systems engineers must ask more than "who, what, where, when, why, and how."
+These questions apply whether you are developing a product (system, capability, or service) or an operational structure to employ the product.
+MITRE SEs must ask more than "who, what, where, when, why, and how."
 They must develop specific questions to address broader issues, such as: